openmelody/mt-plugin-configassistant/README.md

   dramatically impact performance (negatively).*

 * `category` - Produces the ability to select a single category via a drop-down listing.

-* `category_list` - Produces the ability to select multiple categories via a multi-select listing.
-This form of config option accepts the "show_children" option which will toggle the displaying of child categories on and off.
+This field supports additional optional keys:

+  * `multiple` - set to `1` to create a multi-select listing, allowing multiple categories to be selected.
+  * `show_children` - set to `1` to include child categories, in addition to
+    parent.

 * `checkbox` - Produces a single checkbox, ideal for boolean values, or a set of checkboxes.
 When using this type to display multiple checkboxes, use the